NHERI-SimCenter/WE-UQ/README.md

 #### 4. To run locally you will need to install and build the SimCenterBackendApplications Repo https://github.com/NHERI-SimCenter/SimCenterBackendApplications

 SimCenterBackendApplications contains a number of applications written in C++, C and Python.
-Follow the build instructions on SimCenterBackendApplications githib page to build them.
+Follow the build instructions on the SimCenterBackendApplications githib page to build them.
 Once built inside the WE-UQ applicationss preferences set the applications directory entry to point to the applications folder that the build process creates.

 ### Acknowledgement